canonical/cloud-init/doc/rtd/topics/debugging.rst

     on these platforms: **Amazon Ec2, Azure, GCE, OpenStack, Oracle, Softlayer (IBM), NoCloud (LXD&KVM)**

-1. Launch a VM on your favorite platform, providing the cloud-config user-data and replacing `<YOUR_LAUNCHPAD_USERNAME>` with your username:
+1. Launch a VM on your favorite platform, providing this cloud-config user-data and replacing `<YOUR_LAUNCHPAD_USERNAME>` with your username:

 .. code-block:: yaml